 Either way, it’s another dish we’d recommend.
 It’s the type of complicated and nuanced dish that you either can’t or won’t make at home, and those are among our favorite things to try at the event.

 Overall, we were really impressed with India.
-This ranks among my favorite booths at the 2021 Epcot International Food & Wine Festival, and it is also in Sarah’s top 5.
+Year in and year out, India ranks among my favorite booths at the Epcot International Food & Wine Festival, and it is also in Sarah’s top 5.
 It’s an especially good option when paying out of pocket, thanks to the low price points by Epcot festival standards.
 (For that same reason, it’s not the greatest use of Disney Dining Plan snack credits.)

 We are enthusiastic fans of Sanaa, and this is like a ‘Taste of Sanaa,’ so it should come as little surprise that we love it.
 Even if you’re more of a picky eater, at least give the bread service a try, as that could be the introduction you need to the wonderful world of Indian cuisine!